Lucy Cranwell: Palynology

 During a trip to Europe, which included attending the International Botanical Congress in Amsterdam in 1935, she was invited by Professor Lennart von Post of Stockholm to learn his method of fossil pollen analysis.
 With knowledge of this new field study, palynology, Cranwell opened up a whole new field of botany in New Zealand.
-Her work analysing pollen taken from the sediment in bogs revealed the past botanical assemblages in New Zealand and aided an understanding of New Zealand's past as part of the supercontinent of Gondawana.
+Her work analysing pollen taken from the sediment in bogs revealed the past botanical assemblages in New Zealand and aided an understanding of New Zealand's past as part of the supercontinent of Gondwana.

 In 1937, Cranwell became a founding member of the Auckland Botanical Society.
 She was made a Fellow of the Linnaean Society (London) in November 1937, "in recognition of botanical research work done both in New Zealand and Sweden and because of efforts she has made to stimulate interest in botany through her position at the Auckland Museum."
 In the same year she won New Zealand's premier conservation award, the Loder Cup.